Hêng / DurationThunder and Wind

 No game in the field: how can one obtain game when positioned wrongly?

-Giving duration to his character.
-Perseverance brings good fortune for the woman, misfortune for the man.
+Giving duration to one’s character through perseverance.
+This is good fortune for a woman, misfortune for a man.

 Small Image